micahbaldonado/arduino_door_decoration/README.md

 # Arduino Door Display with Sensor Integration

-This project was created for fun during my junior year at the University of North Carolina at Chapel Hill.
-I wanted to add a cool, interactive technical display to my bedroom, combining hardware and software for a personalized and engaging experience.
-The project utilizes an Arduino Uno, a DHT11 sensor, an IR receiver, and an LCD display to showcase personalized messages, environmental data, and remote-controlled interaction.
+This project was created for fun during the second semester of my junior year at the University of North Carolina at Chapel Hill.
+I wanted to create a cool, interactive, and technical display for my bedroom, blending hardware and software to serve as the ultimate piece of decor.
+This project utilizes an Arduino Uno, a DHT11 sensor, an IR receiver, and an LCD display to showcase personalized messages, environmental data, and enable remote-controlled interaction.

 ## Features
 - **Custom Messages:** Displays rotating, personalized messages on a 16x2 LCD screen.